 Middle school vision for the future:

 Our vision for the future of our department is to continue to pursue higher standards through a broad and cohesive curriculum with an emphasis on independence and creativity, as it is through these that individuals can take responsibility for their own learning, make informed choices and solve problems.

 We will seek to provide opportunities for experiential and exploratory learning, building on what the children already know.
 We offer a broad Bridge programme that gives our students the opportunity to have taster sessions in a number of vocational subjects, thus giving them a greater insight of what curriculum route they would like to follow in Upper School.

 In the Upper School we continue to build on the excellent foundations laid in the Lower School and that are developed in Middle school.

 We provide a flexible and varied curriculum that is directly suited to the needs of our students, giving them many opportunities to gain qualifications that reflect their ability.

 We also offer a comprehensive options programme that gives our students the chance to take part in a number of vocational subjects, giving them first-hand experience in areas that can help inform future choices.

 Alongside our timetabled lessons we also ensure that all students have access to a suitable work experience placement that allows them to see what it is like to be in employment and be part of the world of work.
 This can be a short-term or extended placement and will be supported, if appropriate.

-The students’ time in the Upper School is spent preparing them for a life after The Willows, be that 6th form or college study, and we encourage their independence in number of ways.
+The students’ time in the Upper School is spent preparing them for a life after The Willows and we encourage their independence in number of ways.
 All students have regular access to the bungalow, taking part in activities that prepare them for running a house effectively.
 They also undergo appropriate travel training, working on a range of activities from road safety to travelling independently.
 Life learning is assisted by making use of local services such as the supermarket and leisure facilities.